kera-cudmore/BookWorm/README.md

 * My family, for their patience while I worked on this project.
 * My Code Institute Mentor, [Adegbenga Adeye](https://github.com/deye9)
-* Daisy McGirr, for taking the time to respond to my slack post about creating a unique ID in my for loop.
+* Daisy McGirr, for taking the time to respond to my slack post about creating a unique ID in my for loop, and helping me troubleshoot why my defensive programming wasn't working.
 * Naiose Gaffney, for talking through and troubleshooting with me ways to pull data from the search to the add review page.
 * The fantastic Tutor Support team at Code Institute.